na-na-hi/renget/archive/how2playba.md

 You pretend nothing's wrong and do the same what you're already doing.
 You can get pink reports in the Joint Exercise Shop, and you can get reports AND credits from the Mastery Certificate Shop.
 There's also technically the reports you can buy in the normal shop for credits, but those are a scam.

->Is it too late to play?
-No.

->When is a good time to start?
-The best time to start was yesterday, the second best time to start is right now.
-This holds true for any bonsai game.
-If you're playing the game for a specific girl, I'd still suggest playing now even if she's limited.
-Better to find out if you like the game now than wait and be disappointed later.

 >I just missed the X banner, will she get a rerun?
 Students attached to a story event get a rerun, including limited units.
 Otherwise the chance is pretty slim.